orme292/s3packer/README.md

 **Individual Files**

-> If you’re uploading individual files, just remember that the prefix will be added to the start of the filenames and they’ll be uploaded right to the root of the bucket.
+If you’re uploading individual files, just remember that the prefix will be added to the start of the filenames and they’ll be uploaded right to the root of the bucket.
 Also, if you’ve got multiple files with the same name (like if you have five ‘log.log’ files from different directories), they’ll overwrite each other as they’re uploaded.
 So, you’ll end up with just one ‘log.log’ file in the bucket.

-Directories
+**Directories**

-> When you’re uploading directories, all the subdirectories and files will be uploaded to the bucket with their full paths.
-That’s unless you also specify a prefix.
+When you’re uploading directories, all the subdirectories and files will be uploaded to the bucket as well.
-If you’re uploading directories and you’ve specified a prefix, any files in the subdirectories with the same names will overwrite each other.
-You can avoid this by not using a prefix.
-Concurrency

-> Also, s3packer doesn't upload with concurrency yet.
-It’s using the SDK's UploadWithIterator method, so it can't take advantage of the SDK’s built-in concurrency features.
-> I’m planning on adding this soon, since it really speeds things up when you're trying to upload a ton of small files.
+---

 ### Issues